 Strategic plans are often created for organizations and individual departments within those organizations.
 Often that is where strategic plans come to a halt.
 There are however times that strategic plans should be created and one of them is in program management.

 Does the program you manage have a strategic plan?
 If not, why?
 For the remainder of this article, we will discuss a few of the reasons as to why the program you manage should have a strategic plan.

 Start with the end in mind

 Strategic plans help businesses know where they are going and how they are going to get there.
 Strategic plans for your program accomplishes the same for your program.
 Why is this important?
 If you don’t know where you are going, how will you determine how you are going to get there?
-A strategic plan is the guide that that allows you to understand the short and long-term direction of your program.
-It provides structure and guidance with which you can manage your program and measure your work against to help ensure your program is successful.
+A strategic plan is a guide that allows you to understand the short and long-term direction of your program.
+It provides structure and guidance with which you can manage your program and measure your work to help ensure your program is successful.